Natural Image Stitching Using Depth Maps: Related Work

-Suppose a set of feature matches between two input images is given, some NIS methods adopted piece-wise homographies as adaptive warping models where every local homography is determined via some weighting methods.
-Gao \emph{et al.} proposed a dual-homography warping model, where two representative homographies (distant plane $+$ ground plane) are first clustered then the local homography per pixel is estimated by a weighted sum of them \cite{gao2011constructing}.
-Zheng \emph{et al.} modified a multiple-homography warping model, where multiple projective-consistent homographies are first clustered and one non-overlapping homography is averaged, then the local homography per pixel is determined by a weighted sum of them \cite{Zheng2019tmm}.
-Zaragoza \emph{et al.} proposed a new as-projective-as-possible (APAP) warp, where the target image is first divided into regular grid cells and the local homography per cell is estimated by moving DLT that assigns more weights to feature matches that located closer to the target cell \cite{zaragoza2014projective}.
-Joo \emph{et al.} appended line matches into the framework of APAP \cite{lineAPAP}.
-Recently, Lee and Sim proposed a modified version of APAP, where the target image is divided into superpixels instead of cells and the local homography per superpixel is estimated by moving DLT which assigns more weights to feature points that located on more similar planar regions to the target superpixel instead of explicitly depending on the spatial locations \cite{Lee_2020_CVPR}.
-The most notable advantage of \cite{Lee_2020_CVPR} is that it enables a discontinuous warping model against large parallax in the overlapping region.
-Besides, Li \emph{et al.} proposed a weighting-free version of APAP, where the target image is divided into adjacent triangle regions whose vertices are either matching feature points or boundary points, then the local homography per triangle is estimated by its vertex matches associated with the relative position between two input views \cite{li2019local}.
-The advantage of triangulation is apparent as triangles are easier to fulfill coplanar assumption than other patches.
-However, \cite{li2019local} did not allow vertex split such that large parallax can not be handled.
-On the contrary, the proposed method uses depth maps to enable triangulation vertex split to handle large parallax not only in the overlapping but also in the non-overlapping regions.
+Zaragoza \emph{et al.} \cite{zaragoza2014projective} proposed an as-projective-as-possible (APAP) warp, where the target image is first divided into regular mesh grids and the local homography per mesh is estimated by moving DLT that assigns more weights to feature matches that are located closer to the target mesh.
+Joo \emph{et al.} \cite{joo2015line} appended line matches into the framework of APAP.
+Recently, Lee and Sim \cite{Lee_2020_CVPR} proposed a modified version of APAP, where the target image is divided into superpixels instead of meshes, and the local homography per superpixel is estimated by moving DLT, which assigns more weights to feature points that are located on more similar planar regions to the target superpixel instead of explicitly depending on the spatial locations.